-SECTION 5 - SERVICES AND CHARGES Number of section / chapter Heading Implementation Guide Remarks (version control) Consider the proposed text included in the specific 'Recommended Texts' table below.
+SECTI ON 6 - OPERATIONS Number of section / chapter Heading Implementation Guide Remarks (version control) it also between IM-RU communication, please also refer to it.
+Consider the proposed text included in the specific 'Recommended Texts' table below.
 6.4 Tools for Train Information and Monitoring List or refer to domestic or international tools permitting to follow train operations and additional information (e.g., delays) in real time such as RNE's TIS.
 Consider the proposed text included in the specific 'Recommended Texts' table below.
-Number of section / chapter Recommended text 6.3.3 About International Contingency Management (ICM): For international disruptions longer than 3 days with a high impact on international traffic, the IM will take the International Contingency Management (ICM) Handbook into account when cooperating with other IMs.

-Rail Freight Corridors act as facilitators with respect to the disruption management and the communication process.
-They have developed and published re-routing overviews and operational scenarios together with their member IMs.
+Number of section / chapter Recommended text 6.3.3 About International Contingency Management (ICM): For international disruptions lasting 3 days or more days with a high impact on international traffic, the IM will take the International Contingency Management (ICM) Handbook into account when cooperating with other IMs.
+Rail Freight Corridors act as facilitators with respect to disruption management and the communication process.
+They have developed and published re-routing overviews and operationa scenarios together with their member IMs.
 A reference to the re-routing overview and scenarios can also be found in section 4 of the Corridor Information Document (see chapter 1.7.1 of this NS).
 Describe here the allocation principles to be applied in case of international disruptions (national rules or the rules described in the ICM Handbook).
 The RUs are involved according to national incident management procedures and are in charge of communicating train-specific information to their customers.

-Describe here how the affected RUs will be informed about the international disruption and how they will be involved in the process of solving the disruption.

-Refer here to the incident management tool in the RNE TIS if used by the IM in IM-RU communication.
+Describe here how the affected RUs will be informed about international disruption and how they will be involved in the process of solving the disruption.
+Refer here to the Incident Management Tool in the RNE TIS if used by the IM on IM-IM level.
+More details are described in the Handbook for International Contingency Management (ICM Handbook), which can be found at https://rne.eu/downloads/#downloads_traffic_int or on the

-More details are described in the International Contingency Management Handbook, which can be found at https://rne.eu/downloads/#downloads_traffic_int OR on the RNE website.
-This handbook describes standards and procedures that aim to allow continuation of traffic flows as effective, customer-oriented and at the highest possible level despite an international disruption and assure transparency of the status of the disruption and its impact on traffic flows for all relevant stakeholders across Europe.
+RNE website..
+The ICM Handbook describes standards and procedures to allow continuation of traffic flow at the highest possible level despite international disruption and assure transparency of the status of the disruption and its impact on traffic flows for all relevant stakeholders across

+SECTION 6 - OPERATIONS Number of section / chapter Heading Implementation Guide Remarks (version control) Europe.
 It defines disruption management and communication processes that complement national incident management procedures to allow for better international cooperation of IMs and ABs.
+6.4 rom [IM in run from art to end igning the aring train ing to its e., data